Russell-Waterhouse/blog/content/post/one_language_challenge.md

 A big part of this challenge is going to be doing everything with the least dependencies I can.
 Unless it's a stable ABI at the lowest level possible, I don't want to depend on it.
-At the end of this challenge, I really hope to have only depended on the C standard language, berkeley sockets, and a graphics library.
+At the end of this challenge, I really hope to have only depended on the C standard library, berkeley sockets, and a graphics library.

 ### 5. Low-Level Support